PavelLiashkevich/Todoapp/README.md

 ### About 🔧

 My Todo app.
-The repository includes a project using HTML, SCSS, JavaScript, React.
+The repository includes a project using HTML, SCSS, JavaScript, React (Deploy on Heroku).

 ## Check it out 💻